axesup/combate/Dev-Setup:-Windows.md

     npm install --global --production windows-build-tools
     npm install

-Start MongoDB if you haven't, then download the database dump at http://analytics.codecombat.com:8080/dump.tar.gz, extract the contents ([7-Zip](http://www.7-zip.org/) is a good option), then
+Start MongoDB if you haven't ([service script](https://docs.mongodb.org/master/tutorial/install-mongodb-on-windows/#manually-create-a-windows-service-for-mongodb), or create a `db` directory anywhere and run `mongod --dbpath=db`), then download the database dump at http://analytics.codecombat.com:8080/dump.tar.gz, extract the contents ([7-Zip](http://www.7-zip.org/) is a good option), then, from any directory:

     mongorestore --drop --noIndexRestore path/to/dump --db coco

-*(If it says that there are no reachable servers but there is a mongod process running try adding `--host=127.0.0.1` to the end of the command.)*
+*(If it says that there are no reachable servers but there is a mongod process running, try adding `--host=127.0.0.1` to the end of the command.)*

 ### Running